The answer is... you don't.

 So, do you really need that straw?
 If you like to sip beverages such as smoothies or iced coffee through a straw, get your hands on some reusable straws.
 Avoiding disposables is always the best choice, since you save energy and water that would be used to produce the straws.
 You can find reusable straws made from bamboo, glass or metal.
 Our purchasing choices ultimately determine what products are produced - so going straw-free makes a real difference!

-When you need a disposable straw, reach for a compostable one.
-World Centric’s new Kraft Paper Straws are manufactured utilizing FSC® (Forest Stewardship Council) certified kraft paper that meets strict standards for environmental and social responsibility.
+While we'll always support opting for reusables over disposables, we understand that a large need for disposables exists.
+Until our society shifts to predominately reusables, World Centric attempts to provide a better disposable solution.
+Our new compostable Kraft Paper Straws are manufactured utilizing FSC® (Forest Stewardship Council) certified kraft paper that meets strict standards for environmental and social responsibility.
 Unlike some paper straws on the market, our kraft paper straws are durable and won’t fall apart in liquids.
 World Centric straws also contain no phthalates, BPA, or chlorine bleach, and are compostable.

 Straws may be small, but they’re just the beginning of a growing movement to rethink “single-use” disposables.
 With our kraft paper straws, we’re moving towards a future where the word of the year won’t be so wasteful.